 I’m a big fan of spinach artichoke dip.
 It’s one of my favorite Christmas appetizers!
-I pretty much order it anytime it’s on a menu, and I feel like I’ve perfected the baked spinach dip recipe at home!
+I pretty much order it anytime it’s on a menu, and I feel like I’ve perfected the baked spinach dip recipe at home after trying way too many times!

 I even made a spinach and artichoke pasta inspired by my favorite dip combination.

-These spinach dip cups elevate a normal spinach artichoke dip you’d serve with chips (or bread) because they combine the crunch and the creamy dip all in one bite.
+These spinach artichoke wontons elevate a normal spinach artichoke dip you’d serve with chips (or bread) because they combine the crunch and the creamy dip all in one bite.
 I’ve served them at numerous parties over the years, and they’re always a huge hit!

-- Mayo – don’t use miracle whip or some substitute, just mayo
+- Mayonnaise – don’t use miracle whip or some substitute, just mayo.

-- Canned or jarred artichoke hearts – don’t get ones that are already marinated or it’ll mess with the flavor, get ones like these that are just soaked in their own juice
+- Canned or jarred artichoke hearts – don’t get ones that are already marinated or it’ll mess with the flavor, get ones that are just soaked in their own juice.
+Strain and chop.

 1 – Make Your Wonton Cups

-Press a wonton wrapper into each of the baking cups with your fingers to create a cup.
+Press a wonton wrapper into each of the cups in the mini muffin pans with your fingers to create a cup.
 It doesn’t matter if they are perfect cups or if the wonton wrapper wraps over because you’ll just fill it anyway.

-Bake the cups at 375 degrees for 7-8 minutes or until they are lightly browned and crispy.
+Bake the cups at 375 degrees for 7-8 minutes or until they are lightly browned (aka golden brown) and crispy.
 Remove the cups from the muffin tin and let cool on a cooling rack.

 Once cooled you can store the cups overnight or for a few days in an airtight container.